-Note that BLOM uses a different sytax than the rest.
+Note that BLOM uses a different syntax than the rest.
 In user_nl_blom:

 set BDMC2 = .15 set NIWGF = .5

-you need to include set before the name of the variable and it does not matter what namelist group the valiable belong.
+you need to include set before the name of the variable and it does not matter what namelist group the variable belong.

-All active and data components use input data sets.
-A local disk needs DIN_LOC_ROOT to be populated with input data in order to run NorESM.
-You can make links to the input data sets in the user_nl_<components>.
+All active model components and data components use input data sets.
+Wherever you are running the model, you need to store the input locally under DIN_LOC_ROOT in order to run NorESM.
+If you want to use non-default input data, you can set the path to the file you want to use in the relevant user_nl_<components>.
 Input data is handled by the build process as follows:

 If any of the required input data sets are not found, the build script will abort and the files that are missing will be listed.
 At this point, you must obtain the required data from the input data server using check_input_data with the -export option.

-The model can be set up to take out AeroCom-specific output, effective forcing estimates, and other additional aerosol output.
+The model can be set up to output AeroCom-specific variables, effective forcing estimates, and other additional aerosol output.
 See Aerosol diagnostics and output for details.

 NorESM2 can be run with the CFMIP Observation Simulator Package (COSP) to calculates model cloud diagnostics that can be directly compared with satellite observations from ISCCP, CloudSat, CALIOP, MISR, and MODIS.
 Please see COSP output for details.